-The Government Trail #119 offers hikers an alternative and more aggressive route to the heights of Escudilla Mountain, as well as providing the possibility for a loop hike using the Escudilla Trail #308 (a.k.a. the Escudilla National Recreation Trail) and Forest Road #8056.
-This hike delivers outstanding views from atop Arizona's highest fire lookout, on one of the state's highest mountains.
+The Government Trail #119 offers hikers an alternative and more aggressive route to the heights of Escudilla Mountain.
+It allows for a loop hike using the Escudilla Trail #308 (a.k.a; the Escudilla National Recreation Trail) and Forest Road #8056.
+This hike delivers outstanding views from Arizona's highest fire lookout on one of the state's highest mountains.
 Distance listed in the statistics is for a round trip hike to the Escudilla lookout tower and return.
 The actual length of the Government Trail, though, is around 2.9 miles one way.

 Start early to avoid lightning during monsoon season!

 The unsigned Government Trail begins at a gated entrance to a wildlife habitat area, 2.6 miles up Forest Road 8056 from U.S. Highway 191.
-The Government Trail leaves this informal trailhead (33.93026 N, 109.14743 W) following the route of an old closed road.
+The Government Trail leaves this informal trailhead (33.93026 N, 109.14743 W) following an old closed road route.
 Alternating between heading east and north, the trail gradually gains elevation in a peaceful ponderosa pine forest.

-At 0.5 miles, occasional blue diamonds, nailed to trees, begin to mark the route, as the trail turns north.
-Just after crossing the marshy course of Hulsey Creek at 0.8 miles, the road curves east to ascend a long, ramp-like ridge.
+At 0.5 miles, occasional blue diamonds nailed to trees begin to mark the route as the trail turns north.
+Then, just after crossing the marshy course of Hulsey Creek at 0.8 miles, the road curves east to ascend a long, ramp-like ridge.
 This stretch of the Government Trail, still on a closed road, is characterized by open stands of tall trees, which allow for sporadic views of the Escudilla lookout tower, and Profanity Ridge.

-The one and half mile point brings the Government Trail to a small, ridge top meadow at 9220 feet, where the old road forks (33.93855 N, 109.1308 W).
+The one-and-a-half mile point brings the Government Trail to a small, ridge-top meadow at 9220 feet, where the old road forks (33.93855 N, 109.1308 W).
 Go uphill (right) past a large cairn.
-The trail becomes noticeably steeper, and the old road increasingly vague, as the hike enters lush coniferous forest along the upper reaches of Hulsey Creek.
+The trail becomes noticeably steeper, and the old road increasingly vague as the hike enters lush coniferous forest along the upper reaches of Hulsey Creek.

-Return the way you came, or, take the Escudilla Trail and Forest Road #8056 back to your starting point, for an approximately 9.3 mile loop. - Jun 06 2009 Preston the yeti
+Return the way you came, or take the Escudilla Trail and Forest Road #8056 back to your starting point for an approximately 9.3-mile loop.